 Really, just about everyone could benefit from using a VPN.
 These services hide your online activities from public hotspot owners and the government, while preventing your service provider from throttling your speeds.

 Of course, that’s not all they’re good for.
 Maybe you’re looking to switch regions in a game that doesn’t normally allow it, access streaming services abroad, or log into online banking while on vacation without triggering automated fraud prevention systems.
+Perhaps you’re in a country where the internet is heavily censored and are looking to stay in touch with people back home.
 In all of these situations, a VPN can help.